alonsoir/CheatSheetsHacking/CheatsheetHacking.md

 # Use Fierce to brute DNS

 # Note: Fierce checks whether the DNS server allows zone transfers.
 If allowed, a zone transfer is made and the user is notified.
 If not, the host name can be enumerated by querying the DNS server.
-Esto tengo que ejecutarlo...
+Esto tengo que ejecutarlo.
+Pendiente!

     # http://ha.ckers.org/fierce/
     https://github.com/mschwager/fierce